 How Storytellers & Writers Works:

-♦ As much as possible, sessions of the program take place at a local cultural institution or performing arts venue so that students integrate into the community and have the opportunity to experience the unique energy each cultural space affords;
+♦ As much as possible, sessions of the program take place at a local cultural institution or performing arts venue so that students can integrate into the community, develop a sense of belonging to the cultural pulse of their community, and have the opportunity to participate in the arts in the spaces dedicated to the arts, experiencing the unique energy each cultural space affords;

 ♦ Students read stories, fables and folk tales from their culture and from America in English and their home language;

 ♦ Students use strategies from the successful, arts-based INCITE TO WRITE program to address English language acquisition gaps and strengthen skills in meeting Common Core Standards in Language, Reading, Writing, and Speaking & Listening;

 ♦ Students explore the many ways stories deal creatively with problems; students then collaborate together to write their own stories addressing their challenges and fears and celebrating their triumphs;

 ♦ Students self-publish their stories in English and their home language;

 ♦ Students practice telling their stories in both English and Spanish (home language);

 ♦ Students learn storytelling techniques and collaborate with each other on ways to tell their stories;